-- (a) Vehicles used in the transport of medical marijuana between commercial establishments shall be: - (1) Insured at or above the legal requirements in Oklahoma; - (2) Capable of securing medical marijuana during transport;
+- (a) Vehicles used in the transport of medical marijuana between commercial establishments or Approved Laboratories shall be: - (1) Insured at or above the legal requirements in Oklahoma; - (2) Capable of securing medical marijuana during transport; - (3) Equipped with an alarm system; - (4) Free of any markings that would indicate the vehicle is being used to transport medical marijuana; and - (5) Staffed with a minimum of two (2) employees, principals or

-- (3) Equipped with an alarm system;(4) Free of any markings that would indicate the vehicle is being used to transport medical marijuana; and - (5) Staffed with a minimum of two (2) employees of either the transporting company or one of the commercial establishments for whom the marijuana is being transported when a vehicle contains medical marijuana.
-At least one (1) employee shall remain with the vehicle at any time it contains medical marijuana. - (b) Individuals transporting medical marijuana shall: - (1) Be employed by an establishment with a valid medical marijuana dispensary, grower or processer license; - (2) Have a valid Oklahoma driver's license; and - (3) Have possession of a copy of the valid commercial license denoting the transportation license while operating the motor vehicle used to transport medical marijuana. - (c) All medical marijuana shall be transported in a locked container, shielded from public view, and clearly labeled "Medical Marijuana or Derivative." - (d) Prior to the transport of any medical marijuana, an inventory manifest shall be prepared at the origination point of the medical marijuana.
-The inventory manifest shall include the following information: - (1) For the origination point of the medical marijuana: - (A) The license number for the dispensary, grower or processor; - (B) Address of origination of transport; and - (C) Name and contact information for the originating licensee. - (2) For the end recipient license holder of the medical marijuana: - (A) The license number for the dispensary, grower, processor or researcher destination; - (B) Address of the destination; and - (C) Name and contact information for the destination licensee.

-- (3) Quantities by weight or unit of each type of medical marijuana product contained in transport; - (4) The date of the transport and the approximate time of departure; - (5) The arrival date and estimated time of arrival; - (6) Printed names and signatures of the personnel accompanying the transport; and - (7) Notation of the transporting licensee. - (e) A separate inventory manifest shall be prepared for each licensee receiving the medical marijuana. - (f) The transporting licensee entity shall provide the other licensee facility with a copy of the inventory manifest at the time the product changes hands and after the other licensee prints their name and signs the inventory manifest. - (g) An inventory manifest shall not be altered after departing the originating premises other than in cases where the printed name and signature of receipt by the receiving licensee is necessary. - (h) A receiving licensee shall refuse to accept any medical marijuana or medical marijuana product that is not accompanied by an inventory manifest. - (i) Originating and receiving licensees shall maintain copies of inventory manifests and logs of quantities of medical marijuana received for three (3) years from date of receipt. - (j) Commercially licensed establishments may only transport from or to another commercially licensed establishment per Title 63 O.S. § 424(B).
+- officers and transportation license holders of the commercial establishment or approved laboratory for whom the marijuana is being transported when a vehicle contains medical marijuana.
+At least one (1) transportation license holder shall remain with the vehicle at any time it contains medical marijuana. - (b) Individuals transporting medical marijuana shall: - (1) Be employed by or an officer or principal of an establishment with a valid medical marijuana dispensary, grower or processer license; - (2) Have a valid Oklahoma driver's license; and - (3) Have possession of their transportation license while operating the motor vehicle used to transport medical marijuana. - (c) All medical marijuana shall be transported in a locked container, shielded from public view, and clearly labeled "Medical Marijuana or Derivative." - (d) Prior to the transport of any medical marijuana, an inventory manifest shall be prepared at the origination point of the medical marijuana.
+The inventory manifest shall include the following information: - (1) For the origination point of the medical marijuana: - (A) The license number for the dispensary, grower or processor; - (B) Address of origination of transport; and - (C) Name and contact information for the originating licensee. - (2) For the end recipient license holder of the medical marijuana: - (A) The license number for the dispensary, grower, processor or researcher destination; - (B) Address of the destination; and - (C) Name and contact information for the destination licensee. - (3) Quantities by weight or unit of each type of medical marijuana product contained in transport; - (4) The date of the transport and the approximate time of departure; - (5) The arrival date and estimated time of arrival; - (6) Printed names and signatures of the personnel accompanying the transport; and - (7) Notation of the transporting licensee. - (e) A separate inventory manifest shall be prepared for each licensee receiving the medical marijuana. - (f) The transporting licensee entity shall provide the other licensee facility with a copy of the inventory manifest at the time the product changes hands and after the other licensee prints their name and signs the inventory manifest. - (g) An inventory manifest shall not be altered after departing the originating premises other than in cases where the printed name and signature of receipt by the receiving licensee is necessary. - (h) A receiving licensee shall refuse to accept any medical marijuana or medical marijuana product that is not accompanied by an inventory manifest. - (i) Originating and receiving licensees shall maintain copies of inventory manifests and logs of quantities of medical marijuana received for three (3) years from date of receipt. - (j) Commercially licensed establishments may only transport from or to another commercially licensed establishment or approved laboratory per Title 63 O.S. § 424(B).